The Veronicas: 2010–2013: Musical experimentation, secret gigs and split from Warner Music

 In February 2012, it was announced that a release date for the album was "coming soon".
 LOM was tagged on their Twitter feeds as an important phrase on 15 May 2012.
 They also indicated the album was due for release in late 2012.
 On 2 June 2012, The Veronicas revealed the name of the album to be Life On Mars (Working title was; 'The Awakening' and they played with various titles like Death On Mars and Skeleton), and that it was to be released in September or October 2012.
 Warner Music then delayed the release of the album until 2013, as stated by the Daily Telegraph on 2 September.

 The first single off the then-promised album was titled "Lolita".
 The lyric video was released on 27 July 2012 and the official music video was released on 30 August.

 The Veronicas co-wrote and recorded backing vocals for a song called "Back to Life" which is included on EP 16 & Unstoppable by Christina Parie who finished 6th on third season The X Factor Australia.

 Due to label conflicts, The Veronicas embarked on a process of making many changes to the album.
 The release date was postponed, and the content and theme of the album was changed.
 The girls also explained that "Lolita" was not an official single promoting the new album "It was just a single release for our Australian fans, as it's been such a long time since we have had anything new over there".

-On 26 October 2013, The Veronicas announced via their official Facebook page that they had split from Warner Bros.
-Records.
+On 26 October 2013, The Veronicas announced via their official Facebook page that they had split from Sire Records.